KD9YQK/ham314/README.md

 # KD9YQK Ham314
-## Auto build scripts for Ham Radio Apps on Raspberry Pi OS Bookworm 64bit
+## Auto build scripts for Ham Radio Apps on Raspberry Pi OS Bookworm 32bit ONLY
 Intended to be used on a fresh OS install with GUI.

 Installs the following